kevsul/semifour-standard/README.md

 [![npm][npm-image]][npm-url]
 [![downloads][downloads-image]][downloads-url]

-### One Semicolon for the Dark Lord on his dark throne
+### Semicolons and wider indents

-All the goodness of [feross/standard] with semicolons and four-space indent
+All the goodness of [feross/standard] with semicolons and four-space indents

 ## Install